-In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
-The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception and it also simplifies the diluted earnings per share calculation in certain areas.
+In August 2020, the FASB issued Accounting Standards Update ("ASU") No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
+The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, and it also simplifies the diluted earnings per share calculation in certain areas.
 This ASU is effective for annual reporting periods beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020.
 This update permits the use of either the modified retrospective or fully retrospective method of transition.
-The Company is currently evaluating the effect that the updated standard will have on its financial statements and related disclosures.
+On January 1, 2022, the adoption of ASU 2020-06 did not have a material impact on the Company's consolidated financial statements or disclosures.

 In May 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
 This ASU reduces diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that remain equity classified after modification or exchange.
 This ASU provides guidance for a modification or an exchange of a freestanding equity-classified written call option that is not within the scope of another Topic.
 It specifically addresses: (1) how an entity should treat a modification of the terms or conditions or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange; (2) how an entity should measure the effect of a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange; and (3) how an entity should recognize the effect of a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange.
 This ASU will be effective for all entities for fiscal years beginning after December 15, 2021.
 An entity should apply the amendments prospectively to modifications or exchanges occurring on or after the effective date of the amendments.
 Early adoption is permitted, including adoption in an interim period.
-The Company is currently evaluating the effect that the updated standard will have on its financial statements and related disclosures.
+On January 1, 2022, the adoption of ASU 2021-04 did not have a material impact on the Company's consolidated financial statements or disclosures.